TheCocoaProject/cordova-plugin-nativestorage/README.md

 - From Cordova itself: http://cordova.apache.org/docs/en/latest/cordova/storage/storage.html

+###<a name="when"></a>When to use the plugin
+- **Simple**: Uniform and convenient way of organizing, storing, and accessing the data
+- **Fast**: Less than 1 milisecond to save or retrieve an object (in general)
+- **Persistence**: Save data over multiple sessions, i.e. holds the data till the application is removed from the device
+- **Small data**: Store small amounts of persistent data (less than a few hundred kilobytes)
+	* It is possible to store more than a few megabytes, but that's not the intended usage of the plugin.

+####Examples
+Storage of:
+- User preferences
+- Game progress
+- Text
+- ...
+-
 ##<a name="installation"></a>Installation
 The plugin can be installed via the Cordova command line interface:
 * Navigate to the root folder for your Cordova/Phonegap/Ionic project.